Guardians vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Jon Gray (6-5) for his 17th start of the season.
+- The Rangers will hand the ball to Andrew Heaney (5-6) for his 18th start of the season.

 |Opponent